Craig Bellamy: Bobby Robson era

 Coventry looked to reduce their wage bill following relegation and accepted an offer of £6.5 million from Newcastle United for Bellamy.
 Newcastle manager Bobby Robson later wrote that Bellamy was "a great player wrapped round an unusual and volatile character".
 Bellamy's Newcastle debut came in the UEFA Intertoto Cup, with the club drawn against Belgian side Lokeren.
 In the first leg, Newcastle secured a 4–0 victory, in which Bellamy assisted Wayne Quinn and Shola Ameobi before scoring his first goal for the club in the second leg.
 Bellamy scored his first Premier League goal for Newcastle in a 1–1 draw against local rivals Sunderland at St James' Park on 28 August 2001.
 Two weeks later, he scored a hat-trick in a 4–1 victory over Brentford in the League Cup, scoring all three goals within 12 minutes.
 Newcastle enjoyed a positive start to the season and moved into first place on 18 December 2001 after a 3–1 win over Arsenal.
 Bellamy was shown a straight red card in the match after being adjudged to have swung an arm at Ashley Cole, although the decision was overturned on appeal.
 Under Robson, Bellamy formed a productive strike partnership with Alan Shearer; the pair scored 41 goals between them during his first year.
 Bellamy remarked that his pace and creativity complemented Shearer's game.

-Bellamy was one of four players sent home from a winter training camp in La Manga after missing a team meal in honour of former chairman John Hall.
+Bellamy was one of three players sent home from a winter training camp in La Manga after missing a team meal in honour of former chairman John Hall.
 The group were said to be unaware of the significance of the dinner and had stayed on at a local restaurant.
 Later in the season, he was given a police caution for common assault after being accused of throwing a student out of teammate Kieron Dyer's car before kicking her.
 Bellamy refuted the accusations and stated the incident was sparked by the student slamming the car door on his leg after she refused to get out.
 Newcastle's title challenge gradually faded and Bellamy missed most of the season's final months after tearing a tendon during a match against Sunderland.
 He featured once in the last three months of the campaign as Newcastle finished fourth.
 In his first season, Bellamy scored 14 goals for the side and was awarded the PFA Young Player of the Year award.